Floofyer/testing/readme.txt

 (-Any ongoing problems
 -Plans for anything after)

-For Quick/Small commits:
+For Quick/Small commits(Always commit at the end of every meeting):

-(1-2 Sentence descriptiong)
+(Subject)